yoyoyun/LeetCode/README.md

 - **My plan is as follows:**
   - Solve one problem everyday
-  - The ratio of the problems solved every week is set to easy: medium: hard = 2: 3: 2
+  - The ratio of the degree of the problems solved every week is set to easy: medium: hard = 2: 3: 2
+  - Use JavaScript/Python/C++
+  - Build my website and my blog until Saturday..........Today is Thursday.

 - **Title type order：**(Follow KillersDeath)
   - The first stage：array、string、tree、linkedlist、math
   - The second stage：HashTable、SortTopological Sort、Graph、Trie、MiniMax、Stack、Queue